 We’ve answered some of the major questions we get from those wanting to enter the scaffolding and construction industries.

-When do you need a scaffold ticket or certificate?
+When do you need a scaffolding ticket?

 A high-risk work licence is needed for high-risk jobs such as operating a forklift, dogging, rigging and scaffolding.
-Individuals must possess the appropriate high-risk work licence before performing high risk work.
+Individuals must possess the appropriate high-risk work licence before performing high-risk work.

 There are three hierarchical classes of scaffolding, namely: